chaostoolkit/chaostoolkit-documentation/sources/reference/developing/guidelines.md

 (chaostk) $ pip uninstall <project-name>
 ```

-Make then sure your virtual environment point at your local directory with:
+Then make sure your virtual environment point at your local directory with:

 ```console
 (chaostk) $ pip freeze